Things You Need To Do In Sydney At Least Once

 12. Bondi To Coogee Coastal Walk

-One of Sydney's most incredible features is her sparkling seas, and the well-worn Bondi to Coogee coastal walk path offers up the iconic, aforementioned Bondi Beach, a walk through the breathtakingly beautiful Waverley Cemetary, discovery of the lesser-known but totally magical Gordon's Bay, and a finale at the stunning cliffs of Coogee at Dolphin Point.
+One of Sydney's most incredible features is her sparkling seas, and the well-worn Bondi to Coogee coastal walk path offers up the iconic, aforementioned Bondi Beach, a walk through the breathtakingly beautiful Waverley Cemetary, the discovery of the lesser-known but totally magical Gordon's Bay, and a finale at the stunning cliffs of Coogee at Dolphin Point.
 If you can, time your walk with the annual Sculptures By The Sea exhibition happening around the Bondi/Bronte cliffs, you'll get serious views, exercise AND a cultural hit.

 13. Ride A Horse In Centennial Parklands

 We just adore the gorgeous Centennial Parklands.
 What eastern suburbs-based family doesn't have memories of picnics, bike riding and duck feeding here?
 Sydney-siders are missing out if they haven't experienced riding a horse around the circuit.
 There are four riding schools at the Centennial Park Equestrian Centre so you're bound to find the perfect horse for you.
-Whether it's a lesson, a pony ride for children or a romantic park ride escorted by a professional, this is the perfect way to explore the park like never before.
+Whether it's a lesson, a pony ride for children or a romantic park ride escorted by a professional, this is the perfect way to explore like never before.

 14. Grab Fish and Chips at Sydney Fish Market